aquaULB/solving_pde_mooc/notebooks/03_FiniteDifferences/03_02_HigherOrderDerivative_and_Functions.md

 print(f'Outside of the function, the sequence is {seq}.')
 ```

-We prefer this second option as the original sequence is never within reach of the inside of the function as we explicitly call it with a copy of the sequence.
+We prefer this second option, as the original sequence is never within reach of the inside of the function.
+We explicitly call it with a copy of the sequence.

 One more word of caution: here we illustrated the possible outcomes using sequences of numbers.
 When the sequences contain nested Python objects and you don't want to affect the sequence at all inside of the function, you must use `deepcopy()` instead of `copy()`.
 But this should not be a source of concern for the type of objects we manipulate in this course.